Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

 We show that FFS manifest signatures of criticality in the one-particle correlation function $g^{(1)}(x)\equiv \langle \hat{\psi}^\dagger(x)\hat{\psi}(0)\rangle/n$, where $n$ is the particle density and $\hat{\psi}$ is the bosonic annihilation operator with commutator $[\hat{\psi}(x),\hat{\psi}^\dagger(y)]=\delta(x-y)$.
-Precisely, $g^{(1)}(x)$ features power-law decay of correlation functions and FO for any repulsive interaction strength, in agreement with predictions in the limit of zero or infinite repulsion~\cite{Marciniak2025}.
-The diverse microscopic mechanism at the heart of the stabilization of the FFS in this nonequilibrium setting offers a richer paradigm beyond the conventional TLL theory.
+Specifically, $g^{(1)}(x)$ features power-law decay of correlation functions and FO for any finite repulsive interaction strength, in agreement with predictions in the limit of zero or infinite repulsion~\cite{Marciniak2025}.
+The FFS realized in this nonequilibrium setting offer a richer paradigm beyond the conventional TLL theory.